 Grades 5 - 8

-Guided by experienced and dedicated teachers in small classes of up to 15 students, our Upper School students develop confidence and become independent learners who are ready to begin finding their place in the world.
+Guided by experienced and dedicated teachers in small classes, our Upper School students develop confidence and become independent learners who are ready to begin finding their place in the world.
 Even before they graduate from The Well, our students have not only established a strong academic foundation, but they have also developed skills for being capable leaders, reliable friends, and confident individuals who can interact with people of all ages and take initiative to create their own path.

 Upper School students regularly have Specials classes in Art, Spanish, Physical Activity (“PA”, daily), Music, and Theater.
 Milestones in the Upper School include the 5th Grade Greek Olympics, the medieval banquet, theater productions, poetry recitals, coffee house performances, camping trips and hikes, the annual Science Fair, fitness challenges, and Project Weeks at the end of the school year.
 Everyone tries everything and learns to take risks and make productive mistakes in a safe space.